folio-org/docs/content/en/docs/Getting started/Installation/singleserverfreshinstall.md

 wget --quiet -O - https://repository.folio.org/packages/debian/folio-apt-archive-key.asc | sudo apt-key add -
-sudo add-apt-repository "deb https://repository.folio.org/packages/ubuntu focal/" sudo apt update sudo apt-get -y --allow-change-held-packages install okapi=4.13.2-1 # R1-2022 Okapi version sudo apt-mark hold okapi
+sudo add-apt-repository "deb https://repository.folio.org/packages/ubuntu focal/" sudo apt update sudo apt-get -y --allow-change-held-packages install okapi=4.14.8-1 # Nolana (R3-2022) Okapi version sudo apt-mark hold okapi
 ```

-Please note that the R1-2022 FOLIO release version of Okapi is 4.13.2-1.
+Please note that the R3-2022 FOLIO release version of Okapi is 4.14.8-1.
 If you do not explicitly set the Okapi version, you will install the latest Okapi release.
 There is some risk with installing the latest Okapi release.
 The latest release may not have been tested with the rest of the components in the official release.

 2. Configure Okapi to run as a single node server with persistent storage.